-The tent is constructed of 40D nylon rip-stop fabric while the canopy is crafted of 20D nylon mesh.
+The MH Vision 3 is constructed of 40D nylon rip-stop fabric while the canopy is crafted of 20D nylon mesh.
 In addition to this, the fly can be rolled back to gaze at the stars and the seams are taped to ensure waterproofness.

 Inside of the Vision 3 are four mesh pockets and these can be used to store all types of gear and accessories.
 Plus, there are two dry-entry full-size vestibules that sport dual-sliders.

-For quick and easy pitching of the tent, the hubbed pole system sports reflective starter alignment tabs.
-As for the tent itself, there are twin widescreen doors for easy entry and exit and the aforementioned vestibules.
+For quick and easy pitching, the hubbed pole system sports reflective starter alignment tabs.
+As for the MH Vision 3 itself, there are twin widescreen doors for easy entry and exit and the aforementioned vestibules.